dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ## Migration Path for Ledgers Using ICP AccountId

-For historical reasons, multiple NFT standards, such as the EXT standard, use the ICP `AccountId` (a hash of the principal and subaccount) instead of the ICRC-1 `Account` (a pair of principal and subaccount) to store the owners.
+For historical reasons, multiple NFT standards, such as the EXT standard, use the ICP `AccountIdentifier` or `AccountId` (a hash of the principal and subaccount) instead of the ICRC-1 `Account` (a pair of principal and subaccount) to store the owners.
 Since the ICP `AccountId` can be calculated from an ICRC-1 `Account`, but computability does not hold in the inverse direction, there is no way for a ledger implementing ICP `AccountId` to display `icrc7_owner_of` data.

-To help with the transition, ledgers using ICP `AccountId` can return error type `NotMigrated` for tokens that exist, but have not migrated to ICRC-1 `Account` yet (the owner of the NFT token would need to call a migration endpoint in the canister as part of the migration process, which may take an arbitrary amount of time to migrate all tokens of all users).
+This standard does not mandate any provisions regading the handling of tokens managed through the `AccountId` regime and leaves this open to a future ICRC standard that ledgers may opt to implement or ledger-specific implementations.

+Ledgers using the ICP `AccountId` can omit a token that has not yet been migrated to an ICRC-1 account from the response of the `icrc7_owner_of` query.
+The ledger implementation may offer an additional method to allow clients to obtain further information on this token, e.g., whether it is a token based on the ICP `AccountId`. `AccountId`-based ledgers that want to support ICRC-7 need to implement a strategy to become ICRC-7 compliant, e.g., by requiring all users to call a migration endpoint to migrate their tokens to an ICRC-1-based representation.
+Different approaches are feasible, however, and the choice of migration approach is left to the ledger implementation and not mandated in this standard.

 ## Extensions